-Made in Berlin par excellence!
-The collection of the Berlinische Galerie / Landesmuseum für Moderne Kunst, Fotografie und Architektur includes art from Berlin from 1880 to 1980 – from the painting of the Kaiser’s time to Expressionism and the Eastern European avantgarde to post-war modernist architecture and the Wild Paintings of the 1970s.
+The collection of the Berlinische Galerie / Berlin State Museum for Art, Photography and Architecture (Landesmuseum für Moderne Kunst, Fotografie und Architektur) includes art from Berlin from 1880 to 1980 – from the painting of the Kaiser’s time to Expressionism and the Eastern European avantgarde to post-war modernist architecture and the Wild Paintings of the 1980s.
 Drop by during the Long Night to see a century of travel photography and take a look at the great variety contained in our collection as well as all our special exhibitions.

 Here, contemporary history comes alive.
 The BlackBox Cold War exhibition depicts the division of Germany and Berlin in the context of the international Cold War conflict, at the site of the historic tank confrontation of 1961.
 Media terminals, films, original documents and artefacts show the complex relationship between the Berlin Wall, the Korean War and the Cuban Missile Crisis.